perriera/CoureraBitcoin/README.md

     	tx = authority.addBuyer(tx, 6, Bob);
     	tx = authority.authorizeSale(tx, Scrooge, 0);

 With properly written interfaces the code reads much more naturally.
-In the world of Object-Oriented Programming, (or OOP), it's all about hiding the unnecessary and repetitive details, (making code easier and more logical to work with).
+In the world of Object-Oriented Programming, it's all about hiding the unnecessary and repetitive details, (making code easier and more logical to work with).

 Further, a proper interface for the transaction handler itself, was given a nice overhaul: